Adolis García Player Props: Rangers vs. Tigers

 Adolis García At The Plate

-- He ranks 77th in batting average, 81st in on base percentage, and 35th in slugging among qualifying hitters in MLB action.
+- Garcia has 76 hits, which ranks first among Texas hitters this season, while batting .258 with 33 extra-base hits.

-- In 61.8% of his 76 games this season, Garcia has picked up at least one hit.
-He's also had 18 multi-hit games.
+- Among qualified batters in MLB action, he ranks 77th in batting average, 85th in on-base percentage, and 29th in slugging.

-- He has hit a home run in 14 games this year (18.4%), leaving the park in 5.2% of his chances at the plate.
+- In 44.2% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 18.2% and driven in three or more of his team's runs in five contests.

-- In 43.4% of his games this season, Garcia has had at least one RBI.
-He's picked up more than one in 18.4% and driven in three or more of his team's runs in five contests.
+- In 39 of 77 games this year, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.